 The SSO connector endpoint will get entered during setup in the admin portal.

 Once you have chosen your SSO connector endpoint, you will build the SSO encryption service to route to the name you have already configured above.

 The Basic steps for deploying Dashlane with SSO are as follows:

 - Sign up for Dashlane Business

-- Invite any admins for the account from the Dashlane Admin Console
+- Invite additional admins to the account via the Dashlane Admin Console

-- Configure the SSO connector on your preferred platform
+- Configure the SSO Encryption Service on your preferred platform

 - Deploy the Dashlane extension to all Dashlane users.